-Gleiss Lutz advices Daishin Securities and Shinhan Alternative Investment Management on the acquisition of a stake in the office high-rise FBC in Frankfurt
+Gleiss Lutz advises Daishin Securities and Shinhan Alternative Investment Management on the acquisition of a stake in the office high-rise FBC in Frankfurt

 A Gleiss Lutz team has advised the Korean financial investor Daishin Securities Co., Ltd. and the Korean investment manager Shinhan Alternative Investment Management, Inc. on the acquisition of a 49% stake in the Frankfurt-based office complex FBC from the Aroundtown Group.
 The 147 m tall FBC building on Mainzer Landstrasse offers around 47,000 m2 of office space and is currently undergoing an extensive refurbishment.
 Deutsche Bundesbank will move in next year as the principal lessee.